artemoid-0/MixMate/README.md

 - Open your browser and go to `http://localhost:8000`.
 - You'll see a chat interface where you can type cocktail queries.
 The system will respond with recommendations based on your query and preferences.
-- The user's preferences (likes and dislikes) are stored and updated automatically in the system.
+- The user's preferences (liked and disliked cocktails and ingredients) are stored and updated automatically in the system.
+- The system keeps track of the last few interactions to provide more relevant responses.